kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 When we learn something, either in class or by self-study, it can either get stored in our short-term or long-term memory.
 Ideally, we want what we learn to get stored in our long-term memory to be able to use that over time.
 Our short-term memory might make it easier to recognize something we have learned in the short term but not necessarily recall it over the long term.
 Going back to our previous study on the neuroplasticity of the brain, we will remember that learning new information and skills requires our brains to build new connections.
 Recall strategies help us to do just that.

-Recall can either be **passive** or **active** with passive recall happening when what is learned is passively reviewed such as reading something multiple times over.
+Recall can either be **passive** or **active** with passive recall happening when what is learned is passively reviewed, such as reading something multiple times over.
 However, active recall involves more intentional activities that stimulate the brain and engage you in bringing up and encoding the information for longer-term storage and recall.

 <aside>